-Just like in your home country, finding the right school overseas for your expat child (or children) is important.
-You will need to evaluate what is best for your child and identify the schools that work best for your family situation.
+Moving abroad with children, means finding the right school options overseas for them.
+You will need to evaluate what is best for your child and identify the schools that work for your family situation.
 Understand that there is no right or wrong answer.
 The only right choice is one that makes sense for the needs of your kids.
 Here are some common options for your future third culture kids.

 International schools are educational institutions that provide an education with an academic curriculum that differs from the host country.
 For example, your family might be living in Egypt and attend an international school that offers a predominantly American-based curriculum.
 Or your family could be living in Malaysia and your student receives their education in a predominantly French based curriculum.